Tcarters/cdk-infra-lambda/README.md

 # Welcome to Small CDK TypeScript project to ccreate a Lambda function.

-This is a blank project for CDK development with TypeScript.
+Using Aws CDK CLI to create a Lambda function with TypeScript.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.